alibaba/GraphScope/docs/interactive_engine/benchmark_tool.md

+# A Generic Benchmark Tool for GIE

+We provide a tool to benchmark GraphScope GIE.
+It serves as multiple clients to send queries to gremlin (or cypher) server through the gremlin (or cypher) endpoint exposed by the engine, and report the performance numbers
+(e.g., latency, throughput, query results).

 ## Benchmark Tool Usage

-In this directory is a tool that can be used to benchmark GraphScope GIE.
-It serves as multiple clients to send queries to gremlin server through the gremlin endpoint exposed by the engine, and report the performance numbers (e.g., latency, throughput, query results).
+The benchark tool is provided in [here](https://github.com/alibaba/GraphScope/tree/main/interactive_engine/benchmark).
-The benchmark program sends mixed queries to the server by reading query templates from [queries](queries) with filling the parameters in the query templates using [substitution_parameters](data/substitution_parameters).
+The benchmark program sends mixed queries to the server by reading query templates from [queries](https://github.com/alibaba/GraphScope/tree/main/interactive_engine/benchmark/queries) with filling the parameters in the query templates using [substitution_parameters](https://github.com/alibaba/GraphScope/tree/main/interactive_engine/benchmark/data/substitution_parameters).
 The program uses a round-robin strategy to iterate all the **enabled** queries with corresponding parameters.

 ### Repository contents